-The credibility of the published financial and non-financial statements should be enhanced by audit opinions, which by the legislation are required from the public interested persons (PIEs), 1st and 2nd category enterprises.
-According to the Law of Georgia on Accounting, Accounting and Audit, one of the main functions of SARAS is the monitoring of the quality control system of auditors / audit firms.
-From 2017, the SARAS has been implementing monitoring both on planned and risk-based approachs.
-Monitoring is aimed at ensuring compliance with international standards on audit carried out by auditors and auditing firms and requirements established by legislation.
-Decisions taken by SARAS (Quality Category) will be proportionate to risk and will serve to improve the quality of audit and professional service and promote fair practice.
-The service publishes an annual report regarding its quality inspections.
+The credibility of the reports posted on the reporting portal should be enhanced by the audit findings.
+In addition to the reports, the auditor is required by law to submit a report to the public interest (SDP), the first and second category enterprises.
+According to the Law of Georgia on Accounting, Reporting and Auditing, one of the main functions of the Accounting, Reporting and Auditing Supervision Service is to monitor the quality control system of auditors / audit firms.
+From 2017, monitoring will be carried out by the Service based on both a planned and a risk-based approach.
+The purpose of monitoring is to assess the compliance of auditor services performed by auditors and audit firms with international standards and requirements set by law.
+The decisions made by the Service (Auditor Evaluation Category) will be proportionate to the risk and will serve to improve the quality of audit and professional services and to promote fair practice.
+The Service publishes an annual report on the state of audit quality annually.